AdaCore/spark2014/lrm/source/introduction.rst

    be used in line with specific goals such as domain needs or certification requirements.
 This may also have the effect of simplifying proof or analysis.

 #.
-(H) |SPARK| shall allow for the specification of desired program behaviour in a modular
+(H) |SPARK| shall allow for the specification of desired program behavior in a modular
    fashion: need to know how this should interact with the requirement for modular verification.